 Joseph Smith continued to have these visions and was told that none of the earth’s religions had 'the fullness of the truth'.
-Later in 1823 at the age of 18 he was instructed by an angel named Moroni to go to a certain location, Smith found at that location a buried stone box.
-However he was forbidden to open it.
-Then in 1827, Smith returned home with contents of the box.
-It contained several golden plates with script on both sides and along with the plates was a pair of large spectacles which allowed Joseph to read the plates.
-However he was forbidden to show the plates to anyone else until they had been successfully translated from the original "reformed Egyptian Hieroglypics".
+Later in 1823 at the age of 18 he was instructed by an angel named Moroni to go to a certain location were he found a buried stone box, however he was forbidden to open it.
+Then in 1827, Smith returned home with the contents of the box.
+It contained several golden plates with script on both sides, along with the plates was a pair of large spectacles which allowed Joseph to read the plates.
+However he was forbidden to show the plates to anyone else until they had been successfully translated from the original "Reformed Egyptian Hieroglypics".

 Smith worked on translating the plates into English over the next few years Smith published his translation in 1830 as the Book of Mormon.
-However he was instructed by the angel Moroni to return the plates to him and because of this the plates are said to be no longer available.
+However he was instructed by the angel Moroni to return the plates to him for that reason the plates are no longer available.

-The Book of Mormon is seen as scripture and its modern front cover reads 'The Book of Mormon: Another Testament of Jesus Christ' and according, to the Mormon Church, provides the fullness of truth for seekers.
+The Book of Mormon is seen as scripture and its modern front cover reads 'The Book of Mormon: Another Testament of Jesus Christ' according to the Mormon Church, provides the fullness of truth for seekers.